 The SQL Client aims to provide an easy way of writing, debugging, and submitting table programs to a Flink cluster without a single line of Java or Scala code.
 The SQL Client CLI allows for retrieving and visualizing real-time results from the running distributed application on the command line.

-Attention The SQL Client is in an early developement phase.
+Attention The SQL Client is in an early development phase.
 Even though the application is not production-ready yet, it can be a quite useful tool for prototyping and playing around with Flink SQL.
 In the future, the community plans to extend its functionality by providing a REST-based SQL Client Gateway.

 This section describes how to setup and run your first Flink SQL program from the command-line.